Latent Action Priors for Locomotion with Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Deep Reinforcement Learning (DRL) has successfully enabled robots to learn complex behaviors from interactions with their environment \cite{Zakka.492023, Lee.2020, Kaufmann.2023}.
-Examples of applications of DRL in robotics include quadrupeds \cite{Lee.2020}, drones \cite{Kaufmann.2023}, and manipulators \cite{Shahid., Iriondo.2019}.
-Part of this success is attributed to the model-free nature of DRL methods, which enable learning without expert knowledge and potentially easy-to-use algorithms.
-However, in order to learn complex behaviors, these algorithms typically require vast amounts of data, which can be hard to obtain.
-Moreover, policies trained in simulation may not be directly transferable to hardware due to the widely common simulation-to-reality gap.
-One way to improve data efficiency and sim-to-real transfer is to introduce inductive biases\footnote{\emph{Inductive biases} are commonly referred to as prior knowledge incorporated in the learning process.} towards desired solutions.
+Deep Reinforcement Learning (DRL) has successfully enabled robots to learn complex behaviors from interactions with their environment.
+Examples include quadrupeds \cite{Lee.2020} and humanoids~\cite{he2025asap}.
+Part of this success is attributed to the model-free nature of DRL methods, which potentially enables learning without system models in the control loop and thus less expert knowledge.
+However, in reality, due to the unrestricted nature of the learning algorithms, the resulting solutions for locomotion are often brittle and appear unnatural.
+This necessitates the use of biases that guide the learning towards more desirable behaviors.
+Such inductive biases include reward tuning or guiding the policy using expert demonstrations.

-Imitation learning (IL) approaches such as behavior cloning (BC) \cite{MichaelBain.1995}, generative-adversarial IL (GAIL) \cite{Ho.2016}, or style rewards \cite{Peng.2018} introduce such biases by guiding the learning process toward behaviors observed in expert demonstrations.
-However, such methods that directly learn from expert transitions are often limited by the quality of the expert data, which restricts the agent to replicate potentially suboptimal behaviors.
-Additionally, generative-adversarial-based methods often introduce difficult-to-tune hyperparameters.

-This paper proposes a complementary approach to IL: using a prior on the DRL action space learned from expert demonstrations.
-We show that these action priors can be learned from a single open-loop gait cycle using a simple autoencoder (\autoref{fig:method}).
-It is typically difficult to perform imitation learning on such non-diverse data that cover only a small region of the state space.
-Our latent action space priors capture task-specific correlations between actions, and thereby compress the action space into a low-dimensional manifold.
-This representation is especially suitable if the behavior is to be imitated with IL.
-The DRL agent can freely combine the action priors, offering a flexible and efficient representation that guides learning.
-This way, the agent is not restricted by expert behaviors and can achieve above expert-level performance.

-Moreover, we show that the prior provided by our latent actions substantially improves learning in transfer tasks, which is particularly useful when additional expert data is costly to obtain.
-We emphasize that our latent action space priors complement existing imitation learning approaches instead of replacing them.
+To facilitate inductive biases and more sample-efficient learning, locomotion policies trained with DRL are typically operated in position-control mode.
+Position control allows the biasing of the policy toward desired behaviors by including reference joint positions.
+The target positions provided by the policy are then tracked by a lower-level PD controller that outputs torques.
+This stabilizes the learning process and leads to more predictable learning outcomes.